AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/Ghost House.jpg"  width="500"/>

 If you are a **Karaoke** lover or looking for something "different" for night out, the Ghosh House is the ideal place for you and your friends.
 With 5 euros entrance is the absolute place to create memories that you remember for long years.
+The location is between Monastiraki and Thiseio Metro Station, at the region who called "Psyrri"!

 *Informations and photo retrieved from:* [Ghost House](https://www.ghosthouse.gr/)